llvm/llvm-project/llvm/docs/LangRef.rst

 Semantics:
 """"""""""
-Follows the IEEE754 2008 semantics for maxNum, except for handling of +0.0 vs -0.0.
-This matches the behavior of libm's fmax.
+Follows the IEEE754 2008 semantics for maxNum.
+This also matches the behavior of libm's fmax.

 If either operand is a NaN, returns the other non-NaN operand.
 Returns NaN only if both operands are NaN or either operand is sNaN.